 Kenya has the largest and most successful mobile financial services sector in Africa and has consistently led the continent, both in scale and in innovation, says a study on digital financial services published by the World Bank.

-The study finds that 65% of adults in the poorest economies do not have access to the most basic services, which allow them to send and receive money easily, efficiently and securely, unlike Kenya where “mobile money“, Particularly useful in this pandemic phase, are used by more than 80% of the adult population.
+The study concludes that 65% of adults in the poorest economies do not have access to the most basic services, which allow them to send and receive money easily, efficiently and securely, unlike Kenya where “mobile money“, Particularly useful in this pandemic phase, are used by more than 80% of the adult population.

 Kenya's success started, in 2007, Kenya's largest telecommunications company, Safaricon, launched a tool that extended the already traditional credit transfer system - M-Pesa.
 Yes, most did not have a bank account, for a variety of reasons, but 27% of the population had active cell phones and another 27% had access to these devices.
 And those numbers are growing every day.